Zatvor Penitentiary, outside of Eon City.

 “Ye know what I meant,” Dale said, glaring at the young CEO.
 “Dinnae pretend tah misunderstand.”

 “Ah, well,” Mr. Hannah yawned, stretching and changing the subject.
-“We’re here about one particular patient.
+“We’re here about one patient in particular.
 If she’s recovered from her surgery, then we can tell the board that our donation was well spent.
 Check her out quickly, and we can get out of here.”

 “Aye,” Dale said, unpacking his bag on the small desk in the corner of the room.
 “As ye wish.
-I’ll just have to make do with what I brought.”
+I’ll just have tah make do with what I brought.”

 “If ye say so,” Dale said, still pointedly unpacking.
 Mr. Hannah was saved from responding by a knock at the door.
 “Come in,” the doctor answered.